jeeb/avisynth/distrib/Readme/readme_history.txt

 201806xx r269x
 --------------
+- Fix: AdjustRGB memory leak when used in ScriptClip
-- AviSource to support more formats with 10+ bit depth. http://avisynth.nl/index.php/AviSource
+- Enhanced: AviSource to support more formats with 10+ bit depth. http://avisynth.nl/index.php/AviSource

   When pixel_type is not specified or set to "FULL", AviSource will try to request the formats one-by-one in the order shown in the table below.